-Now we give the one-shot achievability protocol for Task defined in Definition \ref{qcode}.
+Now we give a one-shot achievability protocol for the task defined in Definition \ref{qcode}.
 It follows from a simple application of Theorem \ref{worstcasenoise} and Remark \ref{remark:chuse}. \begin{theorem} Let $\cN_{A \to B }$ be the quantum channel and let $\eps,\delta \in (0,1)$.
 Let $A'\equiv A$ be a purifying register.
 Then, for any $|Q|$ satisfying

 there exists a $(\log|Q|, 2\eps + 2\sqrt{5\delta}, \alpha)$ entanglement assisted code for quantum communication over the quantum channel $\cN_{A \to B }.$ \end{theorem} \begin{proof} We invoke Theorem \ref{worstcasenoise} with register $A$ trivial, $\cY$ as the set of all subspaces $S$ of $\cH_Q$\footnote{While this set is uncountable, we can also consider its finite version by choosing appropriate covering nets and allowing a small error (going to zero).} of dimension $|Q|^{\alpha}$, $\Psi^y_{RABC}$ as the collection of quantum states $\ket{\Psi(S)}_{RQ}$ and $\eps_1, \delta_2 = \delta, \delta_1=\eps$.
 We have that